Invest with peace of mind.

 All real estate acquisition investments are different and require a significant amount of time and energy.
 Westwood’s team of professionals works with our clients to launch successful projects and mitigate risk.
-We can help ease your mind and find answers to these common questions:
+We can help ease your mind and find the answers you need when financing additional properties.

 - What unknowns could add costs later?

 - Are there hidden site constraints, boundary or easement issues, or environmental concerns?

 Find out what you really need.

 Not all real estate investments require the same due diligence.
 We can help identify what is needed and customize a due diligence package to fit your specific project.
 Depending on the site and/or location, a project may require one or more of the following services: